 It is our intent to continue to invest in our mini-VSAT Broadband network in cooperation with ViaSat under the terms of a 10-year agreement announced in July 2008.
 As part of this arrangement, we agreed to acquire satellite capacity from Ku-band satellite operators.
-In addition, we have agreed to acquire satellite capacity from a C-band satellite operator.
-We are contractually committed to purchase three hubs by June 2013 to support this C-band service, although we currently plan to complete the purchase of these hubs during the second half of 2012.
+In addition, we have acquired satellite capacity and three hubs from a C-band satellite operator to support this C-band service.
 Each satellite hub represents a substantial capital investment.
 During the initial deployment period, we incurred a substantial increase in costs associated with the build out of the mini-VSAT Broadband global infrastructure and support capability and may continue to incur additional costs if we pursue expanded coverage in the future.
 As the network deployment progressed, KVH and ViaSat covered the operational cost per transponder access as new subscribers joined the network.
 Although we have made progress toward achieving acceptable gross margins, we may not reach our longer-term objectives if we do not continue to increase subscriber levels to the point necessary to cover our operational costs on an ongoing basis.
 We estimate that, on average, it requires at least nine months to reach the breakeven point for a discrete region, i.e., offsetting these incremental network costs, once the service is turned on for a new coverage region.
 However, certain regions that are essential for our global coverage may exceed this time period before being profitable or may not be profitable.
 In addition, should an insufficient number of subscribers activate within a region, our operations may continue below the breakeven level for a longer duration and adversely affect our operating results and cash levels.